June 24, 2024

 To do this with database changes, we need to specify how we are going to do certain things every time we create a batch — and do them automatically as we do for a CI build for code.

 Good practices are key for identifying new changes and ignoring old ones.
 SCM tools are great at facilitating this, but unlike application code, where the same files evolve over time through many builds, most database changes cannot be rerun.
-Therefore the contents of a .sql file cannot persist between successful runs of the CI process.
-The change collection phase must specifically account for this.
+This is a central feature of a database change management tool such as Liquibase which can track which changes have been run, which ones can be rerun if necessary, and which ones have not been run. - Inspect changes

-The sequence can be declared by any means the team sees fit — everything from explicit manual ordering to simple automated First-in/First-out processing and everything in between.
-The important thing is that the sequence is as intrinsic to the batch of changes as the changes themselves.
+Regardless of the means used to define sequence and batch groupings, the important thing is that the sequence and grouping are treated as intrinsic to the batch of changes as the changes themselves.
 This is a crucial difference between database changes and application changes — database changes are cumulative.

-Once you have created a ‘build’ of some application code, a binary or similar product exists.
+For applications, once you have created a ‘build’ of some code using a CI process, a binary or similar product exists.
 That binary represents the prior changes plus the new ones added as part of the build and is not going to change.
 In other words, the end product is important.
 To make a change, you would have to modify the source code, run a new build of the software, and get a new binary.

 The CI process for the database changes also needs to produce an equivalent artifact.
-It can be as simple as putting the batch definition into a ZIP file or it can be more complex.
-Whatever the containment solution, each batch’s contents must be known and remain unchanged once defined.
+It can be as simple as putting the batch definition into a ZIP file and moving that file into some kind of repository, or it can be more complex.
+Whatever the containment solution, each batch’s contents must be known and remain unchanged once defined and verified by the CI automation.

 Any change to something in a defined batch — even if it is just to override one thing — needs to go into a new batch.
-This way batches, just like individual changes, can be identified at all times in all areas of the CI/CD pipeline.
+This way, it is easy to track which changes are present anywhere in the CI/CD pipeline by tracking the batches.

 The point of being able to identify changes and batches individually is so that they are trackable.
 You can track who created them, which batch a change is in, which databases where a change has been applied, and so on.

-We’ve covered how to define database changes and creating batches in source control so that database changes are usable and trackable.
+We’ve covered how to define database changes and create batches in source control so that database changes are usable and trackable.